-Staff parking permits are available for employees parking in the designated staff areas.
-Contact the Schoolcraft Police Department office, located in the Jeffress Center, to obtain a parking permit.
+Staff parking permits are available for employees parking in the designated staff areas of lots C, N, Liberal Arts east, Applied Sciences and at the Livonia campus, at the West and South parking lots at the Radcliff Center.
+Contact the Campus Security Police office, located in the Service Building on the Livonia campus, to obtain a parking permit.
 The permit must be secured to the vehicle when parked in staff-only parking areas.